muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds before the spawning occurs.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to center upon (case sensitive).
     - force: STRING - Optional: the force of the spawned entities.
-Value can be either the name of a force (i.e. `player`), or left blank for the force of the targeted player.
-Certain entity types are hardcoded like trees, rocks and fire to be the `neutral` force.
+Value can be either the name of a force (i.e. `player`), or left blank for the default for the entity type.
+See notes for this list.
 Value is case sensitive to Factorio's internal force name.
-	- entityName: STRING - Mandatory: the type of entity to be placed: tree, rock, laserTurret, gunTurretRegularAmmo, gunTurretPiercingAmmo, gunTurretUraniumAmmo, wall, fire, defenderBot, distractorBot, destroyerBot.
+	- entityName: STRING - Mandatory: the type of entity to be placed: `tree`, `rock`, `laserTurret`, `gunTurretRegularAmmo`, `gunTurretPiercingAmmo`, `gunTurretUraniumAmmo`, `wall`, `landmine`, `fire`, `defenderBot`, `distractorBot`, `destroyerBot`, or `custom`.
+Is case sensitive.
+Custom requires the additional options `customEntityName` and `customSecondaryDetail` options to be set/considered.
+    - customEntityName: STRING - Mandatory Special: only required/supported if `entityName` is set to `custom`.
+Sets the name of the entity to be used.
+Supports any entity type, with the behaviours matching the included entityTypes.
+    - customSecondaryDetail: DECIMAL - Mandatory Special: only required/supported if `entityName` is set to `custom`.
+Sets the name of any secondary item/entity used with the main customEntityName.
+The `customSecondaryDetail` is use when the `customEntityName` is: `ammo-turret` it stores the ammo name.
 	- radiusMax: INTEGER - Mandatory: the max radius of the placement area from the target player.
 	- radiusMin: INTEGER - Optional: the min radius of the placement area from the target player.
 If set to the same value as radiusMax then a perimeter is effectively made.
 If not provided then 0 is used.
     - existingEntities: STRING - Mandatory: how the newly spawned entity should handle existing entities on the map.
 Either `overlap`, or `avoid`.
 	- quantity: INTEGER - Mandatory Special: specifies the quantity of entities to place.
 Will not be more than this, but may be less if it struggles to find random placement spots.
 Placed on a truly random placement within the radius which is then searched around for a nearby valid spot.
 Intended for small quantities.
 Either `quantity` or `density` must be supplied.
 	- density: DECIMAL - Mandatory Special: specifies the approximate density of the placed entities.
 1 is fully dense, close to 0 is very sparse.
 Placed on a 1 tile grid with random jitter for non tile aligned entities.
 Due to some placement searching it won't be a perfect circle and not necessarily a regular grid.
 Intended for larger quantities.
 Either `quantity` or `density` must be supplied.
     - ammoCount: INTEGER - Optional: specifies the amount of ammo in applicable entityTypes.
-For GunTurrets it's the ammo count and ammo over the turrets max storage is ignored.
-For fire it's the stacked fire count meaning longer burn time and more damage, game max is 250, but numbers above 50 seem to have no greater effect.
+For ammo gun turrets it's the ammo count and ammo over the turrets max storage is ignored.
+For fire types it's the stacked fire count meaning longer burn time and more damage, game max is 250, but numbers above 50 seem to have no greater effect.
     - followPlayer: BOOLEAN - Optional: if true the entities that are able to follow the player will do.
 If false they will be unmanaged.
 Some entities like defender combat bots have a maximum follower number, and so those beyond this limit will just be placed in the desired area.
 - Example command tree ring: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"tree", "radiusMax":10, "radiusMin":5, "existingEntities":"avoid", "density": 0.5}`
 - Example command gun turrets with small delay: `/muppet_streamer_spawn_around_player {"delay":1, "target":"muppet9010", "entityName":"gunTurretPiercingAmmo", "radiusMax":7, "radiusMin":7, "existingEntities":"avoid", "quantity":10, "ammoCount":10}`
 - Example command spread out fires: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"fire", "radiusMax":20, "radiusMin":0, "existingEntities":"overlap", "density": 0.05, "ammoCount": 100}`
 - Example command combat robots: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"defenderBot", "radiusMax":10, "radiusMin":10, "existingEntities":"overlap", "quantity": 20, "followPlayer": true}`
+- Example command custom entity name: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"custom", "customEntityName": "stone-furnace", "radiusMax":3, "radiusMin":7, "existingEntities":"avoid", "quantity":10}`
+- Example command custom entity ammo in gun turret: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"custom", "customEntityName":"gun-turret", "customSecondaryDetail":"firearm-magazine", "radiusMax":3, "radiusMin":7, "existingEntities":"avoid", "quantity":10}`

 Notes:

-- For entityType of tree, if placed on a vanilla game tile or with Alien Biomes mod a biome specific tree will be selected, otherwise the tree will be random on other modded tiles.
+- For `entityType` of `tree`, if placed on a vanilla Factorio tile or with Alien Biomes mod a biome specific tree will be selected, otherwise the tree will be random on other modded tiles.
 Should support and handle fully defined custom tree types, otherwise they will be ignored.
-- There is a special force included in the mod that is hostile to every other force which can be used if desired for the `forceString` option: muppet_streamer_enemy.
+- There is a special force included in the mod that is hostile to every other force which can be used if desired for the `forceString` option: `muppet_streamer_enemy`.
 The `enemy` force is the one the default biters are on, with players by default on the `player` force.
+- The default `force` used is based on the entity type if not specified as part of the command.
+The default is for the force of the targeted player, with the following exceptions: Trees and rocks will be the `neutral` force.
+Fire will be the `muppet_streamer_enemy` force which will hurt everything on the map.
+- For the `customEntityName` of a type of `combat-robot` the `followPlayer` option will be blindly followed.
+This will lead to excess robots beyond the players limit being destroyed.
+I am awaiting a modding interface request to make this information available so the mod can handle this smartly like it does for vanilla Factorio combat robots.